basilw7/Chess-Simil-Judge-Expert-System-/README.md

 # Description
 This project is incomplete.
 I will admit its current state is a mess, and much of the functionality is missing.
-However, in it's current state it can still perform its primary purpose, and did so in full agreement with a Nationaly ranked chess master who played each game.
+However, in its current state, it can still perform its primary purpose and did so in full agreement with a Nationally ranked chess master who played each game.

-This project's purpose is to analyze, and rank a collection of games played against an opponent of constant strength.
-Such as at a chess simil.
-It does this by evaluating and aggregating the players replies.
-Once all the players moves are aggregated, a score is produce and writing to an html file.
-This is the state of the project at the time of its use at a simil demonstration.
+This project's purpose is to analyze and rank a collection of games played against an opponent of constant strength.
+Such as at a chess simul.
+It does this by evaluating and aggregating the player's replies.
+Once all the player's moves are aggregated, a score is produced and written to an HTML file.
+This is the state of the project at the time of its use at a simul demonstration.

 # Install